Qruintrox/meme-compiler/README.md

 # Datapack-compiler

-Compile our own meme language to another, currently debated over language
+Compile (or rather transpile) our own meme language to another, currently debated over language